ruizterce/jsWave/README.md

 - [Tone.js](https://github.com/Tonejs/Tone.js)
 - [Tailwind CSS](https://tailwindcss.com/)

+Thanks to [Music Machines](http://machines.hyperreal.org/) for the classic drum machine samples.

 Special thanks to the open-source community for providing the tools to build this project.

 ## License